mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Some Vargr believe in racial superiority, which has led to two schools of thought on the subject.
-Those who follow the so called ‘high superiority’ school propose that Vargr were designed to be better than other races, that the Ancients designed them to be nothing less than perfect.
+Those who follow the so called 'high superiority' school propose that Vargr were designed to be better than other races, that the Ancients designed them to be nothing less than perfect.

-Proponents of the ‘low superiority’ school maintain they were the original sapient race on Terra and the Ancients moved them to Lair so the Vargr would not interfere with the genetic engineering of humans from Terran apes.
+Proponents of the 'low superiority' school maintain they were the original sapient race on Terra and the Ancients moved them to Lair so the Vargr would not interfere with the genetic engineering of humans from Terran apes.